Let it be known that this post is to stand as a monument now and forever; A monument to how horrible this film is.

-I found this movie on Netflix with my girlfriend, with the description reading it was about a prankster pulling pranks on people at his school and, in all fairness, it sounded interesting… Boy, were we wrong.
+I found this movie on Netflix with a friend, with the description reading it was about a prankster pulling pranks on people at his school and, in all fairness, it sounded interesting… Boy, were we wrong.
 The main character, Felix O’neil (Played by Cameron Dallas), is the prankster.
 He is expelled from the school in the first scene of the movie and, immediately afterwards, I knew I was going to be in for one hell of a ride trying to comprehend why this film was made.
 The actor portraying our “hero”, Cameron Dallas, is a twenty year old man (at least he was when the movie was made) who plays the role of a sixteen or seventeen year old in high school.
-He doesn’t look the age of the character, which is a little distracting.
-But honestly that’s a light criticism in comparison to what’s to come.
+He doesn’t look the age of the character, which is a little distracting, but honestly that’s a light criticism in comparison to what’s to come.

 This movie is formatted like a YouTube video.
 If any of you have seen the FRED movie, or its sequels, you’ll know what I mean.
 For those of you that don’t, I mean that the main character, Felix, spends a good thirty percent of the movie talking to the audience, directly into the camera, while all the other characters are unable to do so.
 It’s as if everyone else is aware they are in a movie, but he is someone constantly breaking the fourth wall because he thinks he’s in some teen Vlog.
 This is another distracting element of the film because he’ll be stood side-by-side with his friends, talking to the camera, but his friends won’t be looking at the camera, because they’re unaware of us, and then Felix will turn to continue talking to them and the conversation will progress as if Felix totally didn’t stop to inform the audience on what the hell is going on.
-Again… This is a light criticism in comparison to what’s to come.
+Again though; this is a light criticism in comparison to what’s to come.

 The whole reason why this movie is formatted like a YouTube video probably stems from the fact that this movies main cast is comprised of Vine stars and people who have been on YouTube.
 Cameron Dallas, for example, has an IMDB page that essentially consists of two paragraphs of how he blew up on social media, and literally two or four sentences about his life.